 The State Chancellor's Office and applicable outside accrediting agencies determine minimum qualifications for all faculty, whether full-time or part-time (III.A.2-2, III.A.2-3).
 One minimum qualification for all positions is the ability to demonstrate sensitivity to and an understanding of the diverse academic, socioeconomic, cultural, and ethnic backgrounds of community college students, including those with physical and/or learning disabilities (III.A.2-3b).
 Full-time faculty are initially screened for this qualification through a diversity statement applicants are required to include on the fillable application form.
 Additional job-related desirable qualifications aimed at creating a qualified pool of diverse applicants may be requested.
 Job postings detail the minimum qualifications, desirable qualifications, and the requirements and characteristics of the job (III.A.2-4).
-The full-time hiring process is described in the CLPCCD Faculty Hiring Procedures (III.A.2-1).
-Position announcements include requests for resume, cover letter, personal qualifications statement, and transcripts, as well as an equivalency statement and materials as needed (III.A.2-4, III.A.2-5).
-Supplemental questions may also be asked of applicants to further assess subject matter knowledge (III.A.2-6).
+The full-time hiring process is described in the CLPCCD Faculty Hiring Procedures (III.A.2-5).
+Position announcements include requests for resume, cover letter, personal qualifications statement, and transcripts, as well as an equivalency statement and materials as needed (III.A.2-6).
 Moreover, the selection committee is generally composed of at least four faculty members selected by the division or area faculty, an area administrator and, when appropriate, the committee may be supplemented by advisory committee members selected by the division or area faculty.
 The faculty are encouraged to include representation from areas outside their disciplines.
 Selection committee members review applicant qualifications as related to the position announcement and as presented in application materials in order to determine which candidates to interview.
-The screening committee works with the Office of Human Resources to develop interview questions, teaching demonstrations, and applicable skills assessments (III.A.2-1).
-Interviews and reference checks are performed for all faculty members hired (III.A.2-7).
+The screening committee works with the Office of Human Resources to develop interview questions, teaching demonstrations, and applicable skills assessments (III.A.2-7).
+Interviews and reference checks are performed for all faculty members hired (III.A.2-8).

 Faculty and administrators create and modify full-time faculty job descriptions depending on subject matter and current needs.
-The appropriate subject-area faculty and area administrator develop the faculty job qualifications, requirements, and characteristics, which always include participation in curriculum development, review, and assessment of learning (III.A.2-8).
+The appropriate subject-area faculty and area administrator develop the faculty job qualifications, requirements, and characteristics, which always include participation in curriculum development, review, and assessment of learning (III.A.2-9).